Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Worcestershire and are not the council.
 About us

-The Health and Wellbeing Board is scheduled to meet on Tuesday, 17 March 2026, to discuss updates on public health support for the NHS, neighbourhood health initiatives, and the Better Care Fund.
-The meeting will also cover future meeting dates for the board.
+The Health and Wellbeing Board met on Tuesday, 17 March 2026, to discuss public health support for the NHS, neighbourhood health initiatives, and the Better Care Fund.
+Key decisions included the development of a Memorandum of Understanding between Public Health and the Integrated Care Board, and the sign-off of Better Care Fund reporting templates.

 Public Health Support to NHS, Strategic Commissioning and Neighbourhood Health

-This report outlines how Worcestershire Public Health is supporting new developments within the NHS, particularly focusing on the Integrated Care Boards' (ICBs) role in strategic commissioning and the implementation of Neighbourhood Health.
-Strategic commissioning is described as a continuous, evidence-based process for understanding population needs, developing long-term strategies, allocating resources, and evaluating impact to improve population health and equity.
-Neighbourhood Health is presented as a key delivery model that places communities at the centre of prevention, care, and recovery, recognising that factors outside of acute healthcare services significantly shape health outcomes.
-The report details three domains of public health support: insight and intelligence, health improvement services, and community engagement and development.
-It highlights how Public Health teams are uniquely positioned to bridge the gap between the NHS, local government, and community partners, with a strong emphasis on identifying and addressing health inequalities.
-The report recommends that the Health and Wellbeing Board note its contents and agree to develop a Memorandum of Understanding between Public Health and the Integrated Care Board to guide future support.
+Lisa McNally, Director of Public Health, presented a report outlining how Worcestershire Public Health is supporting new NHS developments, particularly focusing on the strategic commissioning functions of Integrated Care Boards (ICBs) and the implementation of Neighbourhood Health.
+Strategic commissioning is described as a continuous, evidence-based cycle of understanding population needs, developing long-term strategy, allocating resources, and evaluating impact to improve population health and equity.
+Neighbourhood Health is presented as a new initiative that places communities at the centre of prevention, care, and recovery, recognising that factors outside of acute healthcare services significantly shape health outcomes.

 Neighbourhood Health in Worcestershire